RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Mark.md

 <sup>12</sup> “Brother will deliver up brother to death, and the father his child.
 Children will rise up against parents and cause them to be put to death.
 <sup>13</sup> You will be hated by all men for my name’s sake, but he who endures to the end will be saved.

-<sup>14</sup> <sup>b</sup>spoken of by Daniel the prophet, standing where it ought not” (let the reader understand), “then let those who are in Judea flee to the mountains,
+<sup>14</sup> “But when you see the abomination of desolation,<sup>b</sup> spoken of by Daniel the prophet, standing where it ought not” (let the reader understand), “then let those who are in Judea flee to the mountains,
 <sup>15</sup> and let him who is on the housetop not go down, nor enter in, to take anything out of his house.
 <sup>16</sup> Let him who is in the field not return back to take his cloak.
 <sup>17</sup> But woe to those who are with child and to those who nurse babies in those days!